lucaxue/book-api/README.md

       <summary>Create and populate tables in the database</summary>
       <p>

-      - Use the script below to create and populate the tables.
+      - Use `src/Scripts/createTable.sql` to create and populate the tables.
-        - `src/Scripts/createTable.sql`
       - If you're using psql, while connected to the database, you can simply copy and paste the script.

       </p>